 The methodology presented in Chapter 3 is an integrated subarea modeling approach that promotes consistency with the OCTAM regional model.
 The methodology captures the full spectrum of the OCTAM capabilities, including use of the most current travel surveys and transportation data in the region.
-Implementing the methodology in Chapter 3 should help facilitate the consistency determination described in Chapter 5.

 However, this manual acknowledges that there are many ways in which subarea models can be constructed.
-This Chapter sets general guidelines and requirements for an optional subarea modeling methodology.
+This Chapter sets general guidelines for an optional subarea modeling methodology.